 Sarek Ski Expedition

-On this expedition, you will be a part of a team exploring the deep valleys of Sarek national park.
+On this expedition, you will be a part of a team exploring the deep valleys of Sarek on skis.
 Surrounded by nothing but pure nature you will experience the wild and overwhelming silence from an area untouched by modern society.
 During seven days and six nights we follow the rhythm of the mountain and look for tracks from big predators and deer living here side-by-side.
 In Sarek national park there are no huts available and each night we build our own snow camp together.

 This is one of the most impressive alpine areas in Sweden.
 The whole country has twelve mountains that reach above 2000 meters and you will find six of them here.
 The Rapa River, the artery of Sarek, is born in Skarja and supplies the lush Rapa delta with water from melting snow and glaciers.
 The Sami people have migrated their reindeer through the impressive U-shaped valleys for hundreds of years and they still do.